tcj2001/CleanArchitectureProgramGenerator/README.md

 ## Installing template from Nuget Package Manager
 From your package manager console.
 **dotnet new install CleanArchitectureProgramGenerator**
+if you already have a older version installed
+ **dotnet new uninstall CleanArchitectureProgramGenerator**
+ **dotnet new install CleanArchitectureProgramGenerator**

 This will add a new template in your dotnet cli environment.
 ![Imgur](https://i.imgur.com/4xfUr1Z.png)